 What is a dual fuel tariff?

-When both of your gas and electricity supplies come from the same energy provider, this is what is known as a dual fuel tariff.
-The majority of gas and electric suppliers will offer a dual fuel option and switching supplier to one of these tariffs could help save you money on your annual gas and electric bills.
+When both your gas and electricity come from the same energy provider, this is what is known as a dual fuel tariff.
+The majority of gas and electric suppliers will offer a dual fuel option and switching supplier to one of these tariffs could help save you money on your annual bills.

 Switching energy supplier is a good place to start if you’re looking to cut your household utility bills, since making the switch to a dual fuel deal could cut hundreds of pounds off the cost of your annual energy bills.

 Discounts are offered by a number of energy providers if you select a dual fuel tariff, and these are usually applied directly.
 This means that the money will be discounted straight from your monthly or annual bills, although you could also receive them in the form of cashback or a lower standing charge for using the same energy provider.